Providing Counsel And Advice To Health Care Professionals

-What should I do if I get a letter from OPMC stating there is an investigation?
+What should I do if I get a letter from New York’s Office of Professional Medical Conduct (OPMC) informing us of an investigation?

 The first thing you should do is try not to panic – even though that’s hard to avoid doing.
 A large bulk of the investigations are closed at the investigatory stage and don’t even get to the point of dealing with charges.
 Still, you must take the investigation very seriously to be fully prepared for the interview.
 With our help, you get a comprehensive review of the cases, allowing you to go into an interview well prepared.

 What should I do if untrue damaging information about me is listed in the National Practitioner Data Bank?

 The National Practitioner Data Bank is a clearinghouse of information regarding disciplinary actions taken against a physician.
 If the information posted with the data bank is false, it can be removed either by communicating with the hospital that made the inappropriate posting or by administratively contesting it with the data bank.
 Alternatively, the physician might have the opportunity to post what is called a subject statement, which is the physician’s perspective on what happened.